wallaceosmar/Carion-Library/README.md

 echo $carion->example;
 ```

-If the does`t have a value to the paramter set as null the value.
+If the does`t have a value to the paramter, will be seted null as the value.
 ```php

 $carion = new Carion\Carion();